-Remove the binnacle hood to set up the azimuth device onto the centre pivot of the upper compass cover glass.
+To apply (if a bearing compas type is used) remove the binnacle hood to set up the azimuth device onto the centre pivot of the upper compass cover glass.
 Open object (wire) sight vane and ocular (slit) sight vane.
 Use the circular peep in the ocular (slit) sight vane for a rough pick-up of the bearing mark.
 For accurate bearing use the slit of the ocular sight-vane.

-Compass bearing (azimuth) of land marks up to 30° of elevation:
+Compass bearing (azimuth) of land marks up tp 30° of elevation: